grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "...The _Prospect_.
 They must have gotten under us."

 "And now they're raising us to the surface?
-Like some newborn whale?
+Like some newborn whale?"

 "I certainly find myself overcome with awe."